melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 ```

 So it spins 4000 times before deciding to sleep on the mutex.
 Without apropriate measurements I should have no opinion but: I am not sure this is still appropriate for nowadays architectures.
 IMO that fixed spin number should have been scaled inversely to the number of CPUs; then maybe a contention-dynamic spin value is needed - spin less with increased contention.

+As for ARM, there does not seem to be much to gain with a CRITICAL_SECTION.

 <!--